 1. Make the most of empty space

-Use empty freezer space to freeze water in the event power goes out.
-FLASH says, “Consider filling plastic containers with water, leaving about an inch of space inside each one.
-Remember, water expands as it freezes so it is important to leave room in the container for the expanded water.”
-Without power, your refrigerator/freezer will be like picnic coolers.
+Use empty freezer space to freeze water in plastic containers.
+That way, you’ll be ready if the power goes out.
+Without power, your refrigerator and freezer will be like picnic coolers.
 The ice containers will keep them cold longer.

 2. Back up and stock up

-Remember – when there’s no electricity, there’s no gas.
-At the first sign of impending peril, fill up the car, and if you have a generator, gas cans too.
+Remember, when there’s no electricity, there’s no gas.
+At the first sign of impending peril, fill up the car and — if you have a generator — gas cans.

 3. Protect against surges and fires

 Remember the difference between a power strip and a surge protector: A power strip might have surge protection.
 A surge protector often looks like a power strip, but always offers surge protection.

 If the packaging doesn’t mention surge protection/suppression, don’t assume the device will protect against surges.

 Have an electric garage door opener?
 Better find out where the manual release lever is and learn to use it.
 You may need an extra pair of hands to lift the door.